-SkyWest's employees are represented by in-house associations; however, organizing efforts to join national unions among those employees occur from time to time.
+Our employees are represented by in-house associations; however, organizing efforts to join national unions among those employees occur from time to time.
 Such efforts will likely continue in the future and may ultimately result in some or all of our employees being represented by one or more national unions.
-If our employees were to unionize or be deemed to be represented by one or more national unions, negotiations with these unions could divert management's attention and disrupt operations, which may result in increased operating expenses and may negatively impact our financial results.
+If our employees were to unionize or be deemed to be represented by one or more national unions, negotiations with these unions could divert management's attention and disrupt operations, which may result in low employee morale and inefficient work rules and may limit our ability to adjust to market compensation in a timely manner and negatively impact our financial results.
 Moreover, we cannot predict the outcome of any future negotiations relating to union representation or collective bargaining agreements.
-Agreements reached in union-involved collective bargaining may increase our operating expenses and negatively impact our financial results.
+A national union soliciting to represent our employees may represent employees at mainline carriers or other regional airlines and may have conflicting interests with those of our employees or SkyWest.
+Agreements reached in union-involved collective bargaining may negatively impact our financial results.